LTUX-Admin/LTUX-Admin.github.io/_schedule/day2.md

     and the details of what running a site like Uppercut actually looks like, including our principles, ethics, and methodologies, especially in comparison to other methods and outlets in the landscape.
-- name: Thesis Virtual Showcase Tour
+- name: Senior Thesis Showcase
-  time: 7:00 PM
+  time: 7:00 PM - 8:00 PM
+- name: Speaker 2
+  speaker: Tobias Rusjan
+  time: 8:00 PM - 9:00 PM
+- name: Senior Thesis Showcase Part 2
+  time: 9:00 PM - 10:00 PM
 ---